-9) Digital readiness: in a world that is surrounded by digital technology, digital readiness and awareness is a must-have skill for performing any role in any industry.
+In a world that is surrounded by digital technology, digital readiness, and awareness is a must-have skill for performing any role in any industry.
 For businesses to survive in the digital world, every aspect of the business – from strategy to processes, should embrace digital transformation.
-Digital readiness assessment helps evaluate how aware and ready prospects are to embrace digital technology.
+A digital readiness assessment helps evaluate how aware and ready prospects are to embrace digital technology.

-Organizations can choose the type of assessment based on the role for which the candidate is being considered for.
-SkillRobo is an online assessment that can be customized based on skill requirements of various roles.
+Organizations can choose the type of assessment based on the role for which the candidate is being considered.
+SkillRobo is an online assessment that can be customized based on the skill requirements of various roles.
 The hiring team can create tailor-made assessments from the fully customizable test library in SkillRobo.
-Instant reports and analytics on the candidate’s performance is provided to the hiring team to make informed decisions on hiring.
+Instant reports and analytics on the candidate’s performance are provided to the hiring team to make informed decisions on hiring.
 The secure browser environment ensures a fair administration of tests.
 The candidate’s online activity is monitored throughout the test to prevent fraud or cheating.